mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 TBD (e.g. out of IP address, conn-id collision)

-## IP address selection in flow forwarding mode
+## IP address selection in flow forwarding mode {#flow-address-selection}

-In flow forwarding modee the proxy constructs the IP header when sending the IP payload towards the target server and it selects an source IP address from its pool of IP address that are routed to the MASQUE server.
+In flow forwarding mode the proxy constructs the IP header when sending the IP payload towards the target server and it selects an source IP address from its pool of IP addresses that are routed to the MASQUE server.

-If no additional information about a payload field that can be used as an identifier based on Conn-ID header is provided by the client, the masque server uses the source/destination address 2-tuple in order to map an incoming IP packet to an active forwarding connection.
-As such the MASQUE proxy MUST select a source IP address that leads to a unique tuple.
-The same IP address can be used for different clients when those client connect to different target servers, however, this also means that potentially multiple IP address are used for the same client when multiple connection to one target server are needed.
-This can be problematic if the source address is used by the target server as an identifier.
+If no additional information about a payload field that can be used as an identifier based on Conn-ID header is provided by the client, the masque server uses the source/destination address and protocol ID 3-tuple in order to map an incoming IP packet to an active forwarding connection.
+The proxy MUST also consider if IP-Address-Handling header
+{{IP-Address-Handling}} is included and its value.
+If the IP-Address-Handling header is not included and the there has been prior request the proxy SHOULD give the client the same source Address as the first flow forwarding request.
+Given these constraints the MASQUE proxy MUST select a source IP address that leads to a unique tuple, and if that is not possible an error response is generated.
+The same IP address MAY be used for different clients when those client connect to different target servers.
+However, this also means that potentially multiple IP address are used for the same client when multiple connection to one target server are needed.
+This can be problematic if the source address is used by the target as an identifier.
+Therefore it is RECOMMENDED that clients are given unique addresses unless a large fraction of the pool has been exhausted.

-If the Conn-ID header is provided, the MASQUE server should use that field as an connection identifier together with source and destination address, as a 3-tuple.
+If the Conn-ID header is provided, the MASQUE server should use that field as an connection identifier together with protocol ID, source and destination address, as a 4-tuple.
 In this case it is recommended to use a stable IP address for each client, while the same IP address might still be used for multiple clients, if not indicated differently by the client in the configuration file.
 Note that if the same IP address is used for multiple clients, this can still lead to an identifier collision and the IP-CONNECT request MUST be reject if such a collision is detect.

+Note: Are we allowing multiple client's to share the same 3-tuple when using Conn-ID?
+It might be good for privacy reasons however, it significantly increases the collision risk.

 ## Constructing the IP header in flow forwarding mode {#IP-header}